Anxiety Therapy in Brea & Online Across CA + AZ

 How Anxiety Often Shows Up For High-Functioning Adults

 Anxiety isn’t a one-size-fits-all experience.
-In therapy, we’ll explore how it uniquely shows up for you.
-Some common patterns of high-functioning anxiety include:
+In our work, we’ll explore how it shows up for you.
+Common patterns of high-functioning anxiety that I see and treat in my work include:

 • Perfectionism and self-criticism, where nothing ever feels “enough”

-• People-pleasing or over-functioning, often at the expense of your own needs
+• People-pleasing or over-functioning, often at the expense of personal needs

-• Feeling wired but tired, with difficulty slowing down or sleeping deeply
+• Feeling wired but tired, with difficulty slowing down or accessing restorative rest

 • Physical tension, tightness, shallow breathing, or chronic stress symptoms